h5p/h5p-wordpress-plugin/readme.txt

 Fixed untranslatable string, big thanks to Joseph Rezeau for finding and fixing these.

 = 1.7.9 =
-Fix compability with PHP <5.4
+Fix compatibility with PHP <5.4
 Big thanks to andyrandom at drupal.org for providing the fix.

 = 1.7.10 =